“What did the online personality type say to the doctor after running some tests? Is this going to be viral?” – Comedian unknown

 ISFJs are highly generous and ever-ready to give back to society.
 They are warm and kind-hearted individuals.
 They possess an awareness and consideration towards bringing out the best in others.

 The dominant cognitive function is introverted sensing which makes them very detail-oriented.
-Their auxiliary functions are extraverted feeling which makes them nurturing and very considerate.
+Their auxiliary functions are extraverted feelings which makes them nurturing and very considerate.

 They thrive in jobs that require structure and are positioned behind the scenes.
 In relationships, the ISFJ will take care of their loved ones unconditionally.